datacentricdesign/iob22/assignments/01-calculator/step1.md

 We read a flow chart from _start_ to _end_ in oval/rounded shapes.
 Each shape is connected to another via an arrow and rectangles represent a process (i.e. an action to perform).
 As our algorithms get more complicated throughout the assignments, we will introduce a few more shapes in due time.

-# State Machine Diagram

-[TODO @Aadjan: shall we introduce state machine here so that we can express some algorithm in state machine diagrams later on?]

 # Python syntax

 As a final step, you will translate each assignment step into Python so that you can test your algorithm.
 At this stage, we will introduce new Python-related syntax when necessary.
 We will distinguish between: